xieyuheng/fidb-zero/docs/manual/00-intro.md

 > implemented.
 However, there are no such limitations in practice.
 >
 > - [RFC 9110 -- HTTP Semantics](https://www.rfc-editor.org/rfc/rfc9110.html).

+A resource identifier is a URL (or say URI) that denotes a resource, while resource is a abstract concept which might have many kinds of implementations and a representation of a resource is one implementation of concrete format that programmers can work with.
+We see that file system,
+with it's pathname and files,
+is the inspiration and archetype of such system, and is also how such system end up been implemented at the early days of HTTP.

 Nowaday people use relational database and SQL, but the most used relations between SQL data